gridaco/dynamix/README.md

-> dynamic. a remotely configured user interface with super flexibility.
+> dynamic. a remotely configured user interface with super flexibility. read more at [bridged.xyz/dynamic](https://bridged.xyz/dynamic/)